 The Tower of London, steeped in the nation's history for 1,000 years and where two of Henry's queens, Anne Boleyn and Catherine Howard were executed and interred under the altar of St Peter-ad-Vincula.
 Famous for the Crown Jewels, there are many exhibitions in the Tower and we might even see the trial of Anne Boleyn take place.

-Westminster Abbey is the coronation site of England’s Kings and Queens.
+Westminster Abbey is the coronation site of England’s Kings and Queens since 1066.
 Ten of England’s Royal Sovereigns are buried here including Elizabeth I. We finish with a superb Tudor Banquet in St Katherine’s Dock with full merriment and entertainment!

 The previous evening was a fitting finale for our Grand Progress.
 After a leisurely breakfast we arrange transport back to a London mainline railway station or London airport if agreed when booking.
 For those who have later journeys, we can arrange additional trips to sites in London if these have been agreed prior to arrival